chain-ml/council/README.md

 hw_chain = Chain(name="Hello World", description="Answers with a poem about titled Hello World", runners=[hw_skill])
 ```

-Create a second Skill (that responds with generated Ascii art).
+Create a second Skill (that responds only with Emojis).

 ```python
 prompt = "You are responding to every prompt with an emoji that best addresses the question asked or statement made"